gfahl/Sublime3/README.md

 ## Commands

 These are the commands I use on a regular basis.

-The 'Keyboard shortcut' column shows the Windows shortcut.
+The *Keyboard shortcut* column shows the Windows shortcut.
 For the OSX shortcut, replace any reference to the *alt* key with the *super* key.

-"ST3" in the 'Implementation' column means that the command uses out-of-the-box Sublime Text 3 functionality.
+'ST3' in the *Implementation* column means that the command uses out-of-the-box Sublime Text 3 functionality.

 ### Navigation